datquocnguyen/LFTM/README.md

 ## Acknowledgments

 The LF-LDA and LF-DMM implementations used utilities including the LBFGS implementation from [MALLET toolkit](http://mallet.cs.umass.edu/), the random number generator in [Java version of MersenneTwister](http://cs.gmu.edu/~sean/research/), the `Parallel.java` utility from [Mines Java Toolkit](http://dhale.github.io/jtk/api/edu/mines/jtk/util/Parallel.html) and the [Java command line arguments parser](http://args4j.kohsuke.org/sample.html).
 I would like to thank the authors of the mentioned utilities for sharing the codes.

+## References

+[1] Yue Lu, Qiaozhu Mei, and ChengXiang Zhai.
+2011.
+Investigating task performance of probabilistic topic models: an empirical study of PLSA and LDA.
+Information Retrieval, 14:178–203.

+[2] Jianhua Yin and Jianyong Wang.
+2014.
+A Dirichlet Multinomial Mixture Model-based Approach for Short Text Clustering.
+In Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pages 233–242.